patsuckow/Random-Password-Generator/Speed-tests.md

-# Characters to be used to create a password and how to get them (speed tests)
+# Characters to be used to create a password and how to get them (speed tests 🚀)

 **Characters to be used to create a password:**
  - 0123456789